Conflict of Interest and Conflict of Commitment Policy

 - Propose to enter a licensing agreement with the University with respect to technology invented by the employee;

-- No employee, officer, or agent shall participate in the selection, award, or administration of a contract supported by Federal funds if a real or apparent conflict of interest or conflict of commitment would be involved.
-Such a conflict would rise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award [Federal regulations -24CFR84.42].
-The Purchasing Department in accordance with the State Code of Governmental Ethics, will not purchase any merchandise or service for a department from any establishment in which a McNeese employee or their immediate family has an interest in excess of twenty-five (25) percent.
+- No employee, officer, or agent shall participate in the selection, award, or administration of a contract supported by federal funds if a real or apparent conflict of interest or conflict of commitment would be involved.
+Such a conflict would arise when the employee, officer, or agent, any member of their immediate family, their partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award [Federal regulations – 24CFR84.42].
+The Office of Purchasing and Property Control, in accordance with the Louisiana Code of Governmental Ethics, will not purchase any merchandise or service for a department from any establishment in which a McNeese employee or their immediate family has an interest in excess of 25%.
 Therefore, an employee is required to disclose information that will assist purchasing in complying with this requirement.

 Faculty and Staff: All individuals employed by McNeese State University.

-Immediate Family: As the term relates to a public servant means his or her children, spouses of children, brothers, sisters, spouses of his brothers and sisters, parents, spouse, and the parents of his spouse (L.R.S.
+Immediate Family: As the term relates to a public servant means their children, spouses of children, brothers, sisters, spouses of their brothers and sisters, parents, spouse, and the parents of their spouse (L.R.S.
 42:1102).

-Financial Interest: Any relationship, including but not limited to consulting, employment, managerial, and fiduciary relationships, entered into by the employee or his or her family, other than employment by the University, which could result in financial gain for the employee or his or her family.
+Financial Interest: Any relationship, including but not limited to consulting, employment, managerial, and fiduciary relationships, entered into by the employee or their family, other than employment by the University, which could result in financial gain for the employee or their family.

-- Salary, royalties, or other remuneration from McNeese;
+- Salary, royalties, or other remuneration from the University;

-- Any ownership interests in McNeese, if the institution is an applicant under the Small Business Innovation Research (SBIR) program;
+- Any ownership interests in the University, if the institution is an applicant under the Small Business Innovation Research (SBIR) program;

 - Income from service on advisory committees or review panels for public or nonprofit entities.

-Conflict of Commitment: A conflict of commitment occurs when an employee’s commitment to external activities adversely affects his or her capacity to meet University responsibilities.
+Conflict of Commitment: A conflict of commitment occurs when an employee’s commitment to external activities adversely affects their capacity to meet University responsibilities.
 This form of conflict is easily defined and recognized since it involves a perceptible reduction of the individual’s time and energy devoted to University activities.
 Obligations to the University are not discharged solely by teaching classes; individuals must be available to their students outside the classroom, participate on committees and in other University activities, supervise undergraduate and graduate students, and participate in research and scholarly pursuits and service to the University.
 Any relationship with an outside organization that requires frequent or prolonged absence from McNeese represents a conflict of commitment that must be avoided.
-It is a violation of State and institutional policy for employees to make use of McNeese property or other resources, including time, to advance personal interests or activities during the course of their employment at McNeese.
-Please see University of Louisiana System policy on Outside Employment of College and University Employees.
+It is a violation of state and University policy for employees to make use of University property or other resources, including time, to advance personal interests or activities during the course of their employment at the University.
+See University of Louisiana System policy on Outside Employment of College and University Employees.

-Procurement of Goods and Services from Corporations in which the University has a Financial Interest
+Procurement of Goods/Services from Corporations in which the University has a Financial Interest

-Guidelines for Identifying Conflicts of Interest and Conflicts of Commitment That Require a Management Plan
+Guidelines for Identifying Conflicts of Interest/Commitment Requiring a Management Plan

 Following is a partial list of activities or actions that merit case-by-case examination to determine whether they create a conflict of interest or conflict of commitment that should either be managed appropriately or eliminated.